ThanniruRohanSai/Sentiment-Analysis-comparison-between-VADER-and-Roberta-pretrained-model-from-hugging-Face/README.md

 VADER (Valence Aware Dictionary and sEntiment Reasoner): A lexicon-based approach that assigns sentiment scores (positive, neutral, negative) to text based on pre-defined word polarities and rules.
 RoBERTa Pretrained Model from Transformers: A deep learning approach utilizing a pre-trained RoBERTa model to classify sentiment based on contextual understanding of the text.

+The Dataset used is Amazon Food review Dataset from the Kaggle

 VADER (Lexicon-Based Approach):

 VADER leverages a sentiment lexicon containing words and phrases associated with positive, negative, or neutral sentiment.